 - A lost key is replaced (temporarily and/or permanently) by contacting an area director or the Center for Campus Life.
 Replacement of door locks are also authorized by the same office.

-- ID cards are replaced by the Department of Campus Safety located in the Commons.
+- ID cards are replaced by the Department of Campus Safety located in the Morrison Commons.

 - University staff are only authorized to open a locked room for the assigned occupant.

-Lost keys for residence halls, theme houses, and most apartments will result in a $75 lock change charge.
-Lost Balcer and Nelsen apartment keys will result in a $200 lock change charge.
+Lost keys for residence halls will result in a $75 lock change charge.
+Lost keys for apartments and theme houses, including exterior keys, will result in higher lock change charges; these charges may be in excess of $200.
 A lost student ID card or temporary swipe card will cost $15 to replace.